tmdict/tmdict/data/content/fgo-material-v/parvati/character.en.md

 In Indian mythology, Parvati is the wife of the god of destruction and creation, Shiva.
 Parvati herself has no influence as a god, mostly treated only purely as Shiva’s wife.
 However, there are times where Shiva’s wife has been spoken of as goddess of war.
 Durga and Kali.
-These goddesses and Parvati are of different spiritual foundation, yet their divine core is considered to be the same.
+These goddesses and Parvati are of different Spirit Origin, yet their divine core is considered to be the same.
 It is possible for her to manifest as a Rider, but on that situation she would be borrowing Nandi, the divine ox belonging to Shiva.
 Due to normally governing over crop and harvests, it boasts low offensive power unbefitting of a divine beast.

 ### Character Image in “FateGO”